Kingwolf123/cod4-promod-server-installer/README.md

 If you want the launcher to prefer a stable DHCPv6 or static IPv6 instead of a temporary/privacy IPv6, edit:
 - `server\start_script\server_args.psd1`
+Read advanced note in beginner_guide ( Yes i get the irony).

 Specifically:
 - `Launcher -> PreferStableIpv6 = $true`

 Please ensure your ipv6 firewall allows the ports or is disabled.

 ## Editing and Customization
+As mentioned before, the scripts are extensible and modular.
+Feel free to extend or add commands and stuff.
+Some basic ways are mentioned below.

 Normal editable launch values live in:
 - `server\start_script\server_args.psd1`